belgianmobileid/doc/_OIDC/chapters/revoke_request.md

 <b><code>POST https://oidc.<i><b>[e2e/prd]</b></i>.itsme.services/v2/connect/revoke</code></b>

-The Revocation Endpoint enables your application to notify itsme® that a previously obtained access token is no longer needed and MUST be revoked.
+The Revocation Endpoint enables your application to notify itsme that a previously obtained access token is no longer needed and MUST be revoked.

 ### Parameters